Law of Nigeria: Sharia

-Sharia law (also known as Islamic law) is law that is used only in the predominantly Muslim north of the country.
+Sharia law (also known as Islamic law) is law that is used only in the predominantly Muslim northern states of the country.
 Sharia, meaning "way" or "path" in religious law of Islam, has been in Nigeria for a long time.
 Civil sharia law has been enshrined in the various Nigerian constitutions since independence.
 The most recent constitution came into effect in 1999.
 With the return of the country to democratic rule in 1999, some of the predominantly Muslim northern states have instituted full sharia law (criminal and civil).
 Full sharia law was first passed into law in Zamfara in late 1999 and the law came into effect in January 2000.
-Since then eleven other states have followed suit.
+Since then, eleven other states have followed suit.
 These states are Kano, Katsina, Niger, Bauchi, Borno, Kaduna, Gombe, Sokoto, Jigawa, Yobe, and Kebbi.

 List of acts and decrees

 The following is a list of legislation and acts created by the National Assembly: